owenvickery/cg2at/database/README.md

 ATOM      6  CE1 PHE     1      38.420  18.030  13.090  1.00  4.00           C
 ATOM      7  CZ  PHE     1      38.000  19.330  12.830  1.00  3.00           C
 </pre>

-For ring like structures, I have implemented a grouping system.

-In this particular case, the fragments SC2 and SC3 are treated as a rigid body in the fitting and rotation steps.

-This default grouping can be switched off using the flag:

-- -mod

-The grouping is especially useful for converting sugar groups in which the hydrogen geometry should be retained as much as possible.

 In the case of solvent.
 All ions and water molecules are in single repective pdb files with separate groups.